Last Updated: 02/10/20 | February 10th, 2020

 One of the reasons my budget for Ukraine was so high was because I went out for sushi twice.
 When you exclude those meals from my budget, my daily average drops to 251 UAH or $31 USD.
 I don’t think you can visit Ukraine for much cheaper than that.
 I was the ultimate backpacker here and stuck to everything cheap.

 However, I suggest you spend more and not be so frugal.
 Splurge on sushi or drinks or a nice room every so often.
 This country is cheap (the cheapest I’ve been to in Europe, in fact).
-Live it up.
-Enjoy it, because after more tourists start to visit here (especially after HBO’s hit show Chernobyl inspires more tourism) prices will start to creep up.
-The Ukraine is currently one of the best value countries in Europe.
+When it becomes possible to visit again I’m sure they will appreciate the tourism.
+It’s a good place to live it up.
+Ukraine is currently one of the best value countries in Europe.
 Make the most of it while you can.

 How to Save Money in Ukraine